 Pay equality means that two workers doing the same or similar job are paid the same wage, including any same bonuses and commissions.
 In the United States, the Equal Pay Act requires that women be paid the same as men for equal work.
 Title VII of the Civil Rights Act of 1964 (Title VII), the Americans with Disabilities Act of 1990 (ADA), the Age Discrimination in Employment Act of 1967 (ADEA), the Rehabilitation Act of 1973, and the Genetic Information Nondiscrimination Act of 2008 (GINA) make it illegal to discriminate against workers because of their religion, sex, race, color, gender identity, sexual orientation, disability, national origin, age (if they are 40 or older), pregnancy status, or genetic information.
 These laws make it illegal to pay two workers different wages on the basis of one or more of these protected characteristics.

 Not everyone earns the same amount.
-In 2022, National Equal Pay Day was held on March 15.
-This date represents how long women have to work, on average, to earn equal amounts as men.
+In 2022, National Equal Pay Day was observed on March 15 and in 2024 on March 12.
+This date represents how far into the year women must work on average to earn what men earned in the previous year.
 Women have to work from January to December and then to March of the next year to earn what men earn, on average, from January to December alone.

 Put another way: in 2019, the median wage was $53,544 for men and $43,394 for women.
 There are many reasons for this, including hours worked, age, education, and childcare responsibilities.
 Industry also plays a role.
 Some sectors, such as private equity, have historically been male-dominated.